Serios/VPT/README.md

 #### Limiting the number of schedule times
 Returning all times on which the vehicle should be on the stop trough the day is nonsence.
 This will overflow the sensor/card with data, thus by default this is set to 10 results.
-You can increase/decrease thi value by your likings.
+You can increase/decrease this value by your likings.

+### Getting bus stop id
+To get the bus stop ID you need to go to https://varnatraffic.com and find your desired bus stop by clicking on the map or by typing it's name in the search box.
+After that the page will reload with the following url: https://varnatraffic.com/Station/Index/`StopId` where StopId will be some number for example https://varnatraffic.com/Station/Index/762
+This is the ID of the desired bus stop

 ### Some config examples